Workflow in depth

 (B) To create an empty workflow, simply click on the (+) icon in the right upper corner.

-(C) Select a Name and Display name.
-The Name must be unique and is limited in which characters you may use, it is used for calling it via the push API.
-The display name has no such restriction, use a good name to identify your workflows later on.
+(C) Select a Name and an ID is automatically created.
+The ID must be unique and is limited in which characters you may use, it is used for calling it via the push API.
+The Name has no such restriction, use a good name to identify your workflows later on.

 create-workflow.png